null

 Clothing Labels

 For school uniforms, sports uniforms, jackets, sweatshirts, and anything else your child might leave on the playground or in the gym.
+Available in iron-on (permanent, bonds into the fabric) and stick-on (applies to care tags and tagless imprints).
 Works on blanket rolls and naptime items too.

 Splitting a pack between siblings?
 Any of our label packs can be split across multiple names — just type "Split" in the name field and list the names in the Special Request field when ordering.
 We'll divide the pack evenly between the names provided.
 It's the most cost-effective way to label multiple children's belongings in one order.